• Home

 Place a small amount of softened butter into a small piping bag or a freezer bag.
 Pipe a thin line of butter down the center of the batter, along the entire length of the mold.

-After the chilling time, preheat the oven to 150°C (300°F) preferably with fan.
+After chilling, preheat the oven to 150°C (300°F), preferably with the fan on.

 The recipe for the foolproof super moist marble cake.